ICS3U-Gallo/project-hangman/pseudocode.md

 elif no underscores
 then print 'Winner, winner, chicken dinner"

+else i != letter in the input
+    add to incorrect set
-else counter = 1 add; to in correct set, print set
+    print set
     print graphic on hangman
-if counter == max
+if hnagman == max
     print("Game Over")
 ```